kaidez/build-css-demo/screencast-notes.md

 DELIVERING THE GOODS:

-* Talked about optimizing page-load overall with a heavy focus on optimizing TCP connections
+* reading data to understand slow page-loads & what we can do to speed them up.

+* tracking latency with tools like Webpage Test

-* Gave a great overview of Webpage Test's Speed Index
+* Expanded on Webpage Test's Speed Index

-* best ways to reduce latency
+* talked about familiar stuff like async javascript loading & gzipping images.

-* Where I first heard about critical CSS
+* Where I first heard about "critical CSS"

 * The catch with inline critical CSS is that it doesn't cache since it's in the HTML page.